 A full-featured exchange, like GDAX, provides traders with an experience nearer to what they might encounter with an online broker, including posted bid-and-ask prices that indicate the price at which traders are willing to trade, as well as the quantity.

-Much like stock market trading, gains or losses on cryptocurrency are on paper – or its digital equivalent – and are only realized when an exchange event or sale actually takes place.
+Much like stock market trading or FOREX trading, gains or losses on cryptocurrency are on paper – or its digital equivalent – and are only realized when an exchange event or sale actually takes place.

 It may seem oxymoronic to discuss long-term trends with cryptocurrency when the second most popular currency is less than a few years old.
-However, when viewing the charts of the leading cryptocurrencies since their inception, the overall trend has generally been upward.
+However, when viewing the chart prices of the leading cryptocurrencies since their inception, the overall trend has generally been upward.
 Many cryptocurrency traders do not trade much at all.
-Instead, they bet large parts of their position on long-term gains.
+Instead, they bet large parts of their position on long-term gains, sometimes known as swing trading.

 The key to the functionality and allure of Bitcoin and other cryptocurrencies is the blockchain technology that is used to keep an online ledger of all the transactions that have ever been conducted.
 This provides a data structure for this ledger that is quite secure and is shared and agreed upon by the entire network of individual nodes or computers maintaining a copy of the ledger.
 Every new block generated must be verified by each node before being confirmed, making it almost impossible to forge transaction histories.